 Investment properties are measured at fair value, based on the market value that would be received to sell an asset in an orderly transaction between market participants at the measurement date, reflecting the asset's highest and best use.
-A full valuation is undertaken every two years, the most recent of which took place in 2021/22 and Jones Lang LaSalle were appointed for the task.
+A valuation is completed every year, the most recent of which was undertaken by Jones Lang LaSalle in 2022/23.

 Investment properties are not depreciated.
-Gains and losses on revaluation and disposal are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
-Rentals received in relation to investment properties are credited to the relevant service line and result in a gain for the Council Fund Balance.
-However, revaluation and disposal gains and losses are not permitted to have an impact on the Council Fund Balance.
-The gains and losses are therefore reversed out of the Council Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account.
+Gains and losses on revaluation and disposal in addition to rentals received are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+However, revaluation and disposal gains and losses are not permitted to have an impact on the Council Fund Balance and are therefore reversed out of the Council Fund Balance in the Movement in Reserves Statement and posted to the Capital Adjustment Account.